0xsend/sendapp/CONTRIBUTING.md

 ##### Efficient Tilt Usage

-Running `tilt up` will start all services defined in the [Tiltfile](/Tiltfile), building and deploying your application in a local development environment.
-This command will also start a local Postgres database, Supabase, local Ethereum node, and local Base node.
+`tilt up` will start a local Postgres database, Supabase, local Ethereum node, and local Base node.
 It also starts the unit tests for the application.

 To save some resources on your local machine, you can limit the amount of resources used by Tilt by specifying them on the command line or disabling them in the [Tilt UI](http://localhost:10350).